UKCloud/documentation/articles/azure/azs-how-setup-recovery-portal.md

     * This setting does not affect replication, which is continuous.
 It simply issues an alert if the threshold limit is reached without a recovery point being created.

-4. In **Recovery point retention**, Specify how long each recovery point is kept.
+4. In **Recovery point retention**, specify how long each recovery point is kept.
 You can recover replicated VMs to any point in the specified time window.

 5. In **App-consistent snapshot frequency**, specify how often application-consistent snapshots are created.